 This essay looks at Ken Russell's work for the BBC during the late fifties and sixties, with their extraordinary ability to condense enormous amounts of information and emotional impact into one hour.
 The films' counterpoint between documentary and fiction, is without parallel.
 While Russell would go on to a great career making feature films the early work for the BBC is perhaps his most serious and complex body of work - challenging the ideas regarding both the truth of documentary and the nature of re-enactments - that go much farther than anything being done at the time or today.
 This essay is a short history of their production and the implications of their radical content.

 This is an essay on Federico Fellini's short film from 1968 that sits between the longer feature films - Juliet of the Spirits and Satyricon - that have become iconic within the Italian master's filmography.
 The film was made in a period of transition where Fellini began to have enormous doubts about the possibility of narrative to describe the contemporary world.
-These doubts would be incorporated into the film itself in a variety of ways, as Fellini, with great humor, mimics an encyclopedic array of narrative conventions and formulas as well as cinematic techniques for conveying emotional cues.
+These doubts would be incorporated into the film itself in a variety of ways, as Fellini, with great humor, mimics an encyclopedic array of narrative conventions and formulas as well as cinematic techniques for conveying emotional cues, and exposes them as insipid and inadequate, but to what end?
 Toby Dammit is also the most compelling observation of what Guy Debord, in the same period, called "The Society of the Spectacle" - something akin to what we now call the “celebrity industrial complex” - the film eviscerates that social matrix and points the way to reasons why we needed to construct such a society in the first place.
 In many respects it goes beyond Debord's own films, suggesting a profoundly ambivalent death drive - linked to a narcissistic romanticism - that is out of control.
-With typical humor and fantastical pastiche Fellini goes into the deep end of spectacle, via Edgar Allan Poe, in one of the greatest short films ever made.
+With typical humor and fantastical pastiche Fellini goes into the deep end of spectacle, via Edgar Allan Poe, in arguably the greatest short film ever made.